mikiec84/embulk-input-soracom_harvest/README.md

 You can filter SIMS when get data by filter option.

-This plugin doesn't support multiple filter condition.
+This plugin doesn't support multiple filter condition like 'AND' or 'OR'.

 #### imsi